laurenlucero/overlook/README.md

-# Overlook
-One week solo project for module 2 of 4 in Front End Engineering program at Turing School of Software Development & Design

 ## Background & Description
-For this project, I built a hotel management tool where hotel guests and management can log in to manage room bookings and spending/revenue.
+Overlook was a one week solo project for module 2 of 4 in the Front End Engineering program at Turing School of Software Development & Design.
+For this project, I built a hotel management tool where hotel guests and management can log in to manage room bookings as well as spending/revenue.

 ## Install/Setup
 1. Clone this repo